The Platinum Card® from American Express is best for jetsetters who travel enough to justify the high price of admission.

-The Chase Sapphire Reserve offers a more flexible bonus earning rate, fetching 3 points for every dollar you spend on all travel and dining, with gas stations being the notable exception.
-Chase's list of transfer partners is stout, and its customer service line is a cut above the rest.
+The Chase Sapphire Reserve® offers a more flexible bonus earning rate, fetching 3 points for every dollar you spend on all travel and dining (although you’ll earn even more points on select purchases if made through Ultimate Rewards) , with gas stations being the notable exception.
+Chase’s list of transfer partners is stout, and its customer service line is a cut above the rest.

-However, the Sapphire Reserve doesn't include nearly as many options for lounge access (no Delta Sky Club and no Centurion Lounge), and it doesn't offer more than 3 points on any category.
-The Chase Sapphire Reserve also recently increased its annual fee to $550, so it's no longer cheaper than the Amex Platinum.
-With all that said, the CSR includes a $300 annual travel credit that's easy to use, requiring no hoop-jumping like the Amex Platinum's credits.
+However, the Sapphire Reserve doesn’t include nearly as many options for lounge access (no Delta Sky Club and no Centurion Lounge).
+The Chase Sapphire Reserve also recently increased its annual fee to $550, but it’s still cheaper than the Amex Platinum.
+With all that said, the CSR includes a $300 annual travel credit that’s easy to use, requiring no hoop-jumping like the Amex Platinum’s credits.

 Then there’s the Citi Prestige.
 While this card was once easily worth its $495 annual fee, a series of devaluations have made it tough to recommend.
 Its Fourth Night Free benefit — a signature offering that once made the card worthwhile for those planning luxurious stays throughout the year — has been hamstrung and capped at just two uses per year.
 The annual travel credit of up to $250 and included cell phone protection are nice, but neither do much to unseat the Amex Platinum and Chase Sapphire Reserve.